duarteocarmo/duarteocarmo.com/content/posts/70-the-emoji-problem.md

 ## Classification using `gpt-4o` and structured outputs

 Before we do anything else, how do the *big guns* perform?
 What if we just ask `gpt-4o` to classify?
-This is the simplest of options, even simpler now that OpenAI directly supports Pedantic base models via structured outputs.
+This is the simplest of options, even simpler now that OpenAI directly supports Pydantic base models via structured outputs.
 We can solve this problem in a couple dozen lines of code:

 ```python